 The law does not provide for any other direct external supervision over foundations/foundation funds/institutions.
-Supervision is carried out indirectly mainly by relevant courts, which always act on the basis of a motion submitted to them (by the founder, the executor of a testament, the board of directors or some other person evidencing a justified interest).
+Supervision is carried out indirectly mainly by relevant courts, which always act on the basis of a motion submitted to them (by the

 The current system of legal regulation of legal persons gives the courts the power to forcibly dissolve a legal person, but only on the basis of an explicit list of reasons that is delimited by law.
 External supervision of foundations/foundation funds and institutions is exercised only by the courts administering the public registry of legal persons and the relevant tax administrators (internal revenue offices).